- Reel Leadership

 The Leadership Center sponsors speakers and workshops throughout the year.
 In the past, we have hosted speakers such as Margaret Wheatley (Leadership and the New Science; A Simpler Way; Turning to One Another);Dr. Barbara Kellerman, Kennedy School of Government, Harvard University (Bad Leadership); Dr. Robert Fein, Founder and Director of the National Violence Prevention and Study Center; and Dr. Edward Zlotkowski, Bentley Service-Learning Center, Bentley College (Service Learning and the First Year Experience; Successful Service-Learning Programs).

-Questions about the Leadership Lecture Series should be sent to Katie Dantsin.
+Questions about the Leadership Lecture Series should be sent to Kate Cohen.

 Each year we offer a leadership conference to our sophomore athletes.
 The conference takes placed on campus and the goals of the conference including helping student-athletes become more aware of their own leadership skills, developing leadership characteristics, and improving communication skills.
 Additionally, student-athletes learn how to get along with others while working toward a common goal.
 We believe that all athletes should receive leadership development opportunities and are proud to offer the conference to support sophomores in their growth.